cjpluser/Changing-the-IP-without-using-a-special-program/README.md

 * And create a notepad and paste the codes inside
 ------
 * Save the file and change its format to bat
-* Every time you run this program, your IP will change.
+* Every time you run this program, your IP will change
 * Be careful, your suffering will not change with this program